rcl9/Canada-Remote-Systems-and-RCPM--A-Potted-History/ReadMe.md

 - 2 Hardcopy Printers <Decwriter III - 180 cps and Diablo 1641- 45 cps)

-The system was first brought up in January 1978, and has worked reliablely since that time.
+The  Cromemco Z2 system was first brought up in January 1978, and has worked reliablely since that time.
 Downtime on this system has almost wholely due to breakdown of new equipment added to system, as the infant mortality problem catches us too.

 This system has been running 24 hours a day seven days a week since May 1, 1980, and has given good performance.
 Under these conditions, we have found that floppies last about two months, with some brands better than others.
 As the system now runs off